OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 All remaining orbit nodes must be upgraded prior to activating the new ArbOS version, specifically before the **deadline** established for the ArbOS update (timestamp set in the ArbOS update schedule).

 For example, if your upgrade targets ArbOS 11, you should look for node version `v2.2.2`.
 The Docker image to use for this version is `offchainlabs/nitro-node:v2.2.2-8f33fea`.
-Completing this step guarantees that your nodes are prepared and will function smoothly with the ArbOS update.

 #### Step 2: Upgrade the Wasm module root